MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 An Authentication Policy Administrator can override the default and create a custom mapping.
 To determine how to configure username binding, see [How username binding works](concept-certificate-based-authentication-technical-deep-dive.md#understanding-the-username-binding-policy).

-For more information on scenarios using certificateUserIds attribute see [Certificate user IDs](~/identity/authentication/concept-certificate-based-authentication-certificateuserids.md).
+For other scenarios that use the certificateUserIds attribute, see [Certificate user IDs](~/identity/authentication/concept-certificate-based-authentication-certificateuserids.md).

 >[!IMPORTANT]
 >If a username binding policy uses synchronized attributes, such as the certificateUserIds, onPremisesUserPrincipalName, and userPrincipalName attribute of the user object, be aware that accounts with administrative privileges in Active Directory (such as those with delegated rights on user objects or administrative rights on the Microsoft Entra Connect Server) can make changes that impact these attributes in Microsoft Entra ID.